Guide

 Bash

-# Run daily at 06:00 AM server time using the venv Python binary directly
+# Run daily at 06:00 using the venv interpreter directly

 0 6 * * * /opt/reporting/venv/bin/python3 /opt/reporting/generate_daily_report.py >> /opt/reporting/logs/cron_stdout.log 2>&1